Alternative Nigerian Chart: Timi Dakolo’s ‘Take’ Leads

-Timi Dakolo’s Take tops the Alternative Nigerian Chart this week, and it is followed at number 2 by Chike’s Watching Over Me featuring Zorro.
+Timi Dakolo’s Take tops the Alternative Nigerian Chart this week, and it is followed at number 2 by Adekunle Gold’s Something Different.

-Praiz’s Madu rises two spots to number 3, while Seyi Shay’s All I Ever Wanted featuring King Promise rises two spots to number 4.
+Oxlade’s Tables Turn rises three spots to number 3, while Praiz’s Madu rises one spot to number 4.

-Dija’s Ayo sits at number 9, while Zamorra’s Deserve Better leads the chart from behind.
+Wurld returns to the chart with Wayo, at number 9, while Cill Soul’s Tatarata leads the chart from behind.

 See the chart below: